Mister Sinister: 2010s

-Mister Sinister is eventually able to fully possess the fifth clone of Alice, returning in The Uncanny X-Men #544.
-Now dressed in Victorian-era garb and using knowledge gained from Apocalypse, he merges with the alien giant known as the Dreaming Celestial, gaining great power.
+Sinister merges with the Dreaming Celestial, gaining great power.
 Sinister turns San Francisco's residents into doppelgangers of himself and attempts to create a society resembling 19th century England, which he claims to now see as a perfect culture.
 His true plan is to gain the attention of the alien Celestials so they might deem humanity too chaotic and then eradicate the species, leaving him to rebuild the planet with a better version of humanity.
 The X-Men restore San Francisco and defeat Sinister, who loses his enhanced power.